Tamada4a/Algorithms/Yandex Contest/Training on algorithms 5.0/Lesson 2/H. The best ban/README.md

 <i>a<sub>ij</sub></i> (1 ≤ <i>a<sub>ij</sub></i> ≤ 10<sup>9</sup>).

 ## Output format
-In a single line, print two integers separated by a space — the race number and the class number, which should be forbidden to Mikhail.
+In a single line, print two integers separated by a space — the race number and the class number, which Mikhail will ban.
 Races and classes are numbered from one.
 If there are several possible answers, print any of them.

 ## Example 1
 | Input               | Output |